 Emotional Kids Need This Life Skill

 Unfortunately, parents often ramp up the intensity with their own emotion when a child gets upset.
-This leads to an escalation of words and a power struggle.
-Now the focus is taken off the settling down of a child’s heart and instead is placed on the relational struggle with the parent.
+This can lead to an escalation of words and a power struggle.
+Then the focus is taken off settling down and instead is placed on the relational struggle with the parent.

 A Break is Not a Time Out

-A Break can often be a good step in a correction strategy to force the child to settle down and be ready for a debriefing about the offense.
-Taking a Break is much better than Time Out.
+A Break is often an important step in the correction strategy to force the child to settle down and be ready for a debriefing about the offense.
+Taking a Break is much more effective than Time Out.
 The instructions given are simple and clear.
-“You need to go take a Break, change your heart, settle down, and come back and see me when you’re ready to talk about this.”
+“You need to take a Break, change your heart, settle down, and come back and see me when you’re ready to talk about this.”

 Two differences are important.
 First, the child knows that the objective in taking a Break is a changed heart, and, second, the child also helps determine the length of time spent in the break place, coming back only when ready for a debriefing.

 These two differences between Time Out and a Break change the posture of the parent.
 With Time Out, the parent is the policeman, keeping the child in the chair until the sentence for misbehavior has been served.
 With a Break, the parent is eagerly waiting for the child to return so that positive family life can continue.

 Sometimes a child’s stubbornness or defiance is obvious.
 In those moments, stop dealing with the issue at hand and talk about the process of how you’re relating.
 “I can tell you’re upset and it’s not good for us to continue before you settle down.
 You need to take a Break and come back when you’re ready to continue talking about this in a calm way.”

 Have the child sit in the hall or on the bottom step or some other boring place.
 After the child has settled down, then he or she needs to come back to you and talk about the problem.